kgorking/ecs/README.md

 rt.add_component(0, A{});
 rt.update();
 ```
-I'm not totally sure what application this has, but it works as expected, so I'm leaving it in.
+I'm not totally sure what application this has, but it works as expected, so I'm leaving it in until it explodes spectacularly.

 # Component Flags
 The behavior of components can be changed by using component flags, which can change how they are managed internally and can offer performance and memory benefits.